-Detailed information on the methods and models applied by the Bank and the level of impairment losses on loans and advances to customers is presented in Note 3.A Impairment of financial assets, Note 21 Loans and advances to customers measured at amortised cost and note 53.2 Credit risk in the consolidated financial statements.
+Detailed information on the methods and models applied by the Bank and the level of impairment losses on loans and advances to customers is presented in Note 3.A Impairment of financial assets, Note 21 Loans and advances to customers measured at amortised cost and note 53.2 Credit risk in the standalone financial statements.

-This matter was considered by Deloitte to be the key audit matter due to the significant impact of impairment allowances on valuation of loans and receivables as well as due to the fact that they require a significant judgement of the Management Board of the Parent and the adoption of significant assumptions in the process of their estimation, including, in particular, the estimation of risk parameters in the models of calculation of expected credit losses as required by International Financial Reporting Standard 9 "Financial Instruments" ("IFRS 9").
+This matter was considered by Deloitte to be the key audit matter due to the significant impact of impairment allowances on valuation of loans and receivables as well as due to the fact that they require a significant judgement of the Bank's Management Board and adoption of significant assumptions in the process of their estimation, including, in particular, the estimation of risk parameters in the models of calculation of expected credit losses as required by International Financial Reporting Standard 9 "Financial Instruments" ("IFRS 9").

-We have critically analyzed the design and implementation of the process and policy of calculation of the impairment allowances on loans and we have assessed the control system in this process, including automated controls in the Group's IT systems, considering also possible omission of controls.
+We have critically analyzed the design and implementation of the process and policy of calculation of the impairment allowances on loans and we have assessed the control system in this process, including automated controls in the Bank's IT systems, considering also possible omission of controls.

-Our audit procedures included reconciliation of the loan database with the general ledger of the companies from the Group to confirm the completeness of the recognition of loan receivables that are the basis for impairment losses calculation, as well as the value of these impairment allowances on loans.
+Our audit procedures included reconciliation of the loan database with the general ledger of the Bank to confirm the completeness of the recognition of loan receivables that are the basis for impairment losses calculation, as well as the value of these impairment allowances.